On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

 The aim of this text is now to prove the following three theorems.

-\begin{theor} There is a unique class of currents $\mfg_\CA\in \widetilde{D}^{g-1,g-1}(\CA^\vee_\mR)$ with the following three properties: \begin{itemize} \item[\rm (a)] Any element of $\mfg_\CA$ is a Green current for $S_0^\vee(\mC)$. \item[\rm (b)] The identity $ (S_0^\vee,\mfg_\CA)=p_{2,*}(\ari{\ch}(\mtr{\CP}))^{(g)} $ holds in $\ari{\rm CH}^g(\CA^\vee)_\mQ$. \item[\rm (c)] The identity $\mfg_\CA=[n]_*\mfg_\CA$ holds for all $n\geqslant 2$. \end{itemize} \end{theor} Here the morphism $p_2$ is the second projection $\CA\times_S\CA^\vee\to\CA^\vee$ and $[n]:\CA^\vee\to\CA^\vee$ is the multiplication-by-$n$ morphism.
+\begin{theor} There is a unique class of currents $\mfg_\CA\in \widetilde{D}^{g-1,g-1}(\CA^\vee_\mR)$ with the following three properties: \begin{itemize} \item[\rm (a)] Any element of $\mfg_\CA$ is a Green current for $S_0^\vee(\mC)$. \item[\rm (b)] The identity $ (S_0^\vee,\mfg_\CA)=(-1)^g p_{2,*}(\ari{\ch}(\mtr{\CP}))^{(g)} $ holds in $\ari{\rm CH}^g(\CA^\vee)_\mQ$. \item[\rm (c)] The identity $\mfg_\CA=[n]_*\mfg_\CA$ holds for all $n\geqslant 2$. \end{itemize} \end{theor} Here the morphism $p_2$ is the second projection $\CA\times_S\CA^\vee\to\CA^\vee$ and $[n]:\CA^\vee\to\CA^\vee$ is the multiplication-by-$n$ morphism.
 The symbol $\ari{\ch}(\cdot)$ refers to the arithmetic Chern character and $\ari{\rm CH}^\bullet(\cdot)$ is the arithmetic Chow group.
 See \cite[1.2]{Gillet-Soule-Arithmetic} for the notion of Green current.

-{\bf Supplement.} The proof of Theorem \ref{mainth0} given below shows that if $S$ is assumed proper over $\Spec\ R$, then the condition (b) can be replaced by the following weaker condition :
+{\bf Supplement.} The proof of Theorem \ref{mainth0} given below shows that if $S$ is assumed proper over $\Spec R$, then the condition (b) can be replaced by the following weaker condition :

-(b)' The identity of currents $\ddc\mfg+\delta_{S_0^\vee(\mC)}=p_{2,*}({\ch}(\mtr{\CP}))^{(g)}$ holds.
+(b)' The identity of currents $\ddc\mfg+\delta_{S_0^\vee(\mC)}=(-1)^g p_{2,*}({\ch}(\mtr{\CP}))^{(g)}$ holds.

 Here $\ddc:={i\over 2\pi}\partial\bar\partial$ and $\delta_{S_0^\vee(\mC)}$ is the Dirac current associated to $S_0^\vee(\mC)$ in $\CA^\vee(\mC)$.
 Furthermore, ${\ch}(\mtr{\CP})$ is the Chern character form of the hermitian bundle $\mtr{\CP}$.
-See \cite[Intro.]{Gillet-Soule-CharI} for this .
+See \cite[Intro.]{Gillet-Soule-CharI} for this.

-{\bf Remark.} The condition (b) apparently makes the current $\mfg_\CA$ dependent on the arithmetic structure of $\CA$.
+{\bf Remarks.} {\bf (1)} The condition (b) apparently makes the current $\mfg_\CA$ dependent on the arithmetic structure of $\CA$.
 We shall show in \ref{mainth1}.4 below that this is not the case.
-In particular, in defining $\mfg_\CA$, we could have assumed that $\R=\mC$.
+In particular, in defining $\mfg_\CA$, we could have assumed that $R=\mC$.
 The settting of arithmetic varieties is used in Theorem \ref{mainth0} because it is the natural one for property (b).
-Formula \refeq{dmfg0} gives a purely analytic expression for $\mfg_\CA$.
+Formula \refeq{dmfg0} gives a purely analytic expression for $\mfg_\CA$. {\bf (2)} It is tempting to try to refine Theorem \ref{mainth0} by using in property (b) the arithmetic Chow groups defined by J.-I. Burgos (in \cite{Burgos-Arithmetic}) rather than the arithmetic Chow groups of Gillet-Soulé.
+One would then obtain a class of forms with certain logarithmic singularities, rather than a class of currents.
+Such a refinement does not seem to be easily attainable though, because of the lack of covariant functoriality of the spaces of forms mentioned in the last sentence.

 The next theorem gives some properties of the class of currents $\mfg_\CA$.

 Let ${\CL}$ be a rigidified line bundle on $\CA$.
 Endow $\CL$ with the unique hermitian metric $h_\CL$, which is compatible with the rigidification and whose curvature form is translation-invariant on the fibres of $\CA(\mC)\to S(\mC)$.
 Let $\mtr{\CL}:=(\CL,h_\CL)$ be the resulting hermitian line bundle.
 Let $\phi_\CL:\CA\to\CA^\vee$ be the polarisation morphism induced by $\CL$. \begin{theor} \begin{enumerate} \item Let $\iota:\CA\to\CB$ be an isogeny of abelian schemes over $S$.
 Then the identity $\iota^\vee_*(\mfg_\CB)=\mfg_\CA$ holds. \item Suppose that $\CL$ is ample relatively to $S$ and symmetric.
 Then the equalities